-The Configuration > Deploy Files subtab lists all configuration files available for deployment.
+The menu:Configuration[Deploy Files] subtab lists all configuration files available for deployment.
 Click the number in the Systems column to see which clients are currently subscribed to the configuration file.
-To assign a configuration file to the clients currently in the SSM, check the configuration file, and click [schedule File Deploy].
+To assign a configuration file to the clients currently in the SSM, check the configuration file, and click btn:[Schedule File Deploy].

-The Configuration > Compare Files subtab lists all configuration files available for comparison.
+The menu:Configuration[Compare Files] subtab lists all configuration files available for comparison.
 This compares the configuration file deployed on a client with the configuration file stored on the Uyuni Server.
 Click the number in the Systems column to see which clients are currently subscribed to the configuration file.
-To compare configuration files, check the configuration files to compare, and click [Schedule File Comparison].
+To compare configuration files, check the configuration files to compare, and click btn:[Schedule File Comparison].

-The Configuration > Subscribe to Channels subtab lists all configuration channels available for subscription.
-To subscribe the clients in the SSM to a new configuration channel, check the configuration channel, click [Continue], and follow the prompts.
+The menu:Configuration[Subscribe to Channels] subtab lists all configuration channels available for subscription.
+To subscribe the clients in the SSM to a new configuration channel, check the configuration channel, click btn:[Continue], and follow the prompts.

-The Configuration > Unsubscribe from Channels subtab lists all configuration channels clients in the SSM are currently subscribed to.
-To unsubscribe the clients in the SSM from a configuration channel, check the configuration channel and click [Unsubscribe Systems].
+The menu:Configuration[Unsubscribe from Channels] subtab lists all configuration channels clients in the SSM are currently subscribed to.
+To unsubscribe the clients in the SSM from a configuration channel, check the configuration channel and click btn:[Unsubscribe Systems].

-The Configuration > Enable Configuration subtab lists clients in the SSM that are capable of using configuration management, but have not yet been enabled.
-To enable clients in the SSM to use configuration management, check the client and click [Enable Configuration Management].
+The menu:Configuration[Enable Configuration] subtab lists clients in the SSM that are capable of using configuration management, but have not yet been enabled.
+To enable clients in the SSM to use configuration management, check the client and click btn:[Enable Configuration Management].

-For more information about configuration management, see [Client-configuration > Configuration management >].
+For more information about configuration management, see [ Client-configuration > Configuration-management > ].